- 1 large egg, lightly beaten

 - In a large bowl, combine the first seven ingredients.
 Crumble beef and sausage over mixture and mix well.
 Shape into eight burgers.

 - Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill burgers, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a meat thermometer reads 165° and juices run clear.
+Grill burgers, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a thermometer reads 165° and juices run clear.

 - Sprinkle burgers with cheese; cook 2-3 minutes longer or until cheese is melted.
 Remove and keep warm.